 Importantly, you can define and assign the contract manager who will manage the timelines and events associated with each contract.
 This person will keep a sharp eye on SLAs, contract and vendor compliance and the contract management system will provide much needed visibility and control.

 Click 5: Contract dates and events

 You can set a number of dates or events associated with each contract; this is critical to contract management.
 These could include contract milestones, review dates or even auto-renewals.
 If these dates aren't actively managed and the appropriate people notified of required action then your business could be exposed to risk or contracts auto-renewing without the chance for your team to renegotiate or cancel contracts.

 You might want to know; which vendor has won a contract, the status of a contract, which vendors responded to the tender or are associated with the contract and hold associated prices, and so on…

 You can incorporate and link price list data in the Purchase-to-Pay cycle/system as a catalog source, so that data is exposed to requisitioners at point of purchase.
 This is a great way to improve contract compliance.

-You will also want to categorize items based on value, perceived risk and relationship you have with the vendor.
-The system enables you to group contracts by those elements to manage performance and minimize risk.
+You will also want to categorise items based on value, perceived risk and relationship you have with the vendor.
+The system enables you to group contracts by those elements to manage performance and minimise risk.

 Click 9: Payments